 Residence Hall hallways must remain free of all obstructions and debris.
 Obstructions alter the designed rated performance of a hallway or exit corridor.
-This includes any item left in the hallway with the exception of college furnished garbage cans.
+This includes any item, including athletic equipment, left in the hallway with the exception of college furnished garbage cans.
 Items left in the hallway will be removed by and disposed of by Residence Life staff.